-Students are required to have an electronic device (laptop, desktop or tablet).
+Students are required to have an electronic device (laptop, desktop or tablet) with a camera and built-in microphone.
 SJSU has a free equipment loan program available for students.

 Students are responsible for ensuring that they have access to reliable Wi-Fi during classes.
 If students are unable to have reliable Wi-Fi, they must inform the instructor, as soon as possible.